What if a Parent Can’t Pay for Nursing Home Care?

 Coordinating the care of elderly parents can help them maintain their health conditions.
 Care coordination means working with a primary care physician and any other doctors or providers a parent sees to share information.

-To avoid feeling rushed at medical appointments you must pre-plan.
+You must pre-plan to avoid feeling rushed at medical appointments.
 This means you may need to schedule one visit to discuss one condition and another appointment to discuss another condition.

-It can take several meetings with a doctor to establish a trusting relationship.
-And beyond the relationship with your doctor, it can be beneficial to establish a relationship with a nurse, nurse practitioner, or medical assistant in the doctor’s office to support the coordination of a parent’s care.
+It can take several meetings to establish a trusting relationship with a doctor.
+Beyond the relationship with your doctor, it can be beneficial to establish a relationship with a nurse, nurse practitioner, or medical assistant in the doctor’s office to support the coordination of a parent’s care.

 Disease Specific Organizations